rnabioco/rockyrna/content/post/2018/rna-club-feb-6.md

 |             | *TBD* |
 | 6:45 - 7:00 | **Wrap-up** |

+## Transportation

+We are organizing a CU Buffs bus to transport attendees.
+The bus will pick up outside of JSCBB at 3pm and return to Boulder around 7:30pm.

 ## Location

 If you are driving to campus, we recommend you park in the **Georgetown Lot**, which is a short walk to the **Nighthorse Campbell Building**.